The Portal to Jesuit Studies

 The Journal of Jesuit Studies is a peer-reviewed quarterly journal dedicated to the study of Jesuit history, publishing scholarly articles, interviews, and book reviews.
 Its contents are available in Open Access.
 Through the Portal, all contents of the journal are searchable.

-The Boston College Jesuit Bibliography is a comprehensive database of bibliographical information on books, chapters, articles, reviews, dissertation, and others materials related to the history of the Jesuit order.
+The Jesuit Online Bibliography is a database of bibliographical records for scholarship (books, chapters, articles, reviews, dissertations, and others materials) in the field of Jesuit Studies.
+Editorial oversight of bibliography is a collaborative effort between Jesuit research centers and archives as well as scholars and publishers.
 Through the Portal, the titles, authors, and excerpts from the bibliographic entries are searchable.

 The directory allows for the searching of the titles, authors, and subjects of the more than 1,000 volumes of Boston College Libraries’ Jesuitica collection now available online.
 Through the Portal, the titles, authors, and series information for the volumes are searchable.

 ARSI is located on the grounds of the Jesuit General Curia in Rome.
 It oversees the archives of the central government for the Society of Jesus.
 ARSI also has a publishing division, Institutum Historicum Societatis Iesu (IHSI).
 Founded in 1930, the IHSI has several book series and a biennial, peer-reviewed journal, the Archivum Historicum Societatis Iesu.
 The Institute collaborates with ARSI to provide free access to the Jesuit Online Bibliography.